francescabarbaro/Challenge1/README.md

 possible to select the preferred method for the step alpha between:
 * Armijo
 * Exponential decay
 * Inverse decay

+I tried to use a Template function and the `if constexpr` statement, to avoid the usage of the inefficient `if` statement inside the while loop.
+The implemented code doesn't perfectly align with the request, however the best I come up with is the one you can find here.

-The instructions on how to select the preferred method are containded in the file gradient.cpp, in particular in the function gradient_method, where the choice has to be made.
-The choice is done in this way in order to use `if constexpr`.
+The instructions on how to select the preferred method are contained in the file gradient.cpp, in particular in the function gradient_method, where the choice has to be made.

 ### Choose_method:
 This directory contains the implementation of a code where the user